XMU-Kuangnan-Fang-Team/GENetLib/docs/source/index.rst

 =====================================

 ``GENetLib`` is a Python library for gene–environment interaction nnalysis via deep learning.
+This documentation aims to help users get a comprehensive understanding of our methods, and get started quickly with this package.

 In this documentation, you can obtain:

-- The framework of this package
+- The introduction and framework of this package

-- The details of
+- Details of methods

--
+- Examples for main functions

+Welcome to provide your feedback, and the ways to contact us are provided in :ref:`Outlook <outlook-label>`.

 .. toctree::
    :maxdepth: 2
    :hidden:

-   introduction
-   installation
-   methods/methods
+   Introduction
+   Installation
+   Methods/methods
-   main functions/main functions
+   Main Functions/main functions
-   references
-   outlook
+   References
+   Outlook